 The thing about traditional language learning is that it's often disconnected from real life.
 You study rules in a classroom, but when you're sending an urgent work email, those rules sometimes fly outta your head.
 That's where AI keyboards shine.
 They provide contextual learning right when you need it most.

-These tools work by analyzing what you're typing and suggesting improvements based on natural language processing.
+These tools work by analyzing what you're typing using advanced large language models (LLMs) that understand context far better than earlier natural language processing systems.
 But they don't just correct—they explain why something is wrong, which helps cement proper usage in your mind.
+The latest 2026 models can even detect subtle cultural nuances and suggest regionally appropriate phrasing.

 What makes English so tricky for non-native speakers?
 Is it the grammar rules that seem to have more exceptions than actual rules?
 Or maybe it's those pesky prepositions that never quite make sense?